tiyd-python-2017-02/resources/prework/syllabus.md

 ## Schedule

-Lecture is from 9 AM to 12:30 PM Monday-Thursday, with breaks during that time.
-Depending on the topic, we may end early.
+Lecture is from 9 AM to 12:00 PM Monday-Thursday, with breaks during that time.
+Depending on the topic, we may end early or late.

-Lab is from 1:30 PM to 5 PM Monday-Thursday and 9 AM to 5 PM on Friday.
+Lab is from 1:00 PM to 5 PM Monday-Thursday and 9 AM to 5 PM on Friday.

 <!---
 ### Office hours and one-on-one instruction